Russel-Mendes-School/ATEAM-201-Milk/README.txt

 Project name: Milk Weights
 Team Memebers:
 1. Russel Mendes, Lec 002, rmendes@wisc.edu
-2. Akshay Bolda, Lec 001, bolda@wisc.edu
+2. Akshay Bodla, Lec 001, bolda@wisc.edu
 3. Roland Jiang, Lec 002, rjian45@wisc.edu
 4. Will Hu, Lec 002, whu72@wisc.edu
 5. Ben Rinvelt, Lec 002, Rinvelt@wisc.edu

-Russel Mendes, Will Hu, and Roland Jiang were on the same xteam
+Russel Mendes, Will Hu, and Roland Jiang were on the same xteam 201 Akshay was part of xteam 138
+Ben was part of xteam 241

 # FEATURES
 * upload a single file or an entire directory of csv files of data